ibrhmahmd/Genetic_Algorithm_In_C/README.md

-# A Aaive Attempt To Write a Genetic Algorithm Image Generator
+# A Naive Attempt To Write a Genetic Algorithm Image Generator

 This project implements a genetic algorithm to generate a binary image that evolves to match a target image.
 The algorithm uses selection, crossover, mutation, and replacement to iteratively improve the population of images.